NardJ/Tin-Whistle-Helper/README.md

 2) Download the source code of Tin-Whistle-Helper in archive format.
 Unpack to a suitable folder.

-3) POSSIBLY NOT NEEDED
-   To hear metronome and music, install fluidsynth:
+3) Probably not needed to install: To hear metronome and music, install fluidsynth:
    * Linux: ```apt-get install fluidsynth```
    * Windows: https://github.com/FluidSynth/fluidsynth/releases/tag/v2.2.0 <br>
               (Download, unpack, run setup.py, include in path